asleep17/asleep17/README.md

 ---

-> 🧭 “Leadership is not a position or a title, it is action and example.”
+> 🧭 “No pretending.
+Just real.”